Paul Griffin (journalist): 1979 Logie Awards

-Later years at Channel 9
+Later years at Nine Network

-While presenting the news, Griffin also worked across the promotions, programming and production units of QTQ-9, taking on several other roles within the station.
+While presenting the news, Griffin also worked across the promotions, programming and production units of QTQ-9, taking on several other roles within the station, including a short time spent as the actor of Humphrey B. Bear.
 Following Griffin’s death, Hugh Cornish recalled, “He might have been a newsreader, but you could end up in a comedy skit in a variety show.
 You ended up anywhere in those days.”

 Throughout the 1980s, Griffin was regarded by many as the natural successor to Don Seccombe, particularly during periods when National Nine News ratings at 6pm declined.
 In response, Nine introduced several programming changes, including having Griffin anchor local and statewide late-night bulletins and extended Saturday editions, as well as making adjustments to the daily news schedule.
-However, in 1983 as part of a change of newsroom leadership, Nine successfully lured Frank Warrick from Network Seven to co-anchor with Seccombe, a move that gradually shifted Griffin out of the spotlight before he departed Nine in 1987.
+However, in 1983 as part of a change of local newsroom leadership and a competitive news media landscape, Nine successfully lured Frank Warrick from Network Seven to co-anchor with Seccombe, a move that gradually shifted Griffin out of the spotlight.

+Come 1987 and Publishing & Broadcasting Limited (PBL) had sold the Nine Network to Alan Bond’s Bond Media for $1.05 billion which coincided with Griffin's departure from Nine Network.

-Griffin’s portrait remains on display in the reception area of Channel 9 Queensland’s studios on Sir Samuel Griffith Drive, Mount Coot-tha.
+For more than 50 years his portrait has remained on display in the main reception of Channel 9 Queensland’s studios on Sir Samuel Griffith Drive, Mount Coot-tha.